Uberi/University-Notes/ECON101/ECON101.md

 Production efficiency is achieved when efficiency is at 100% - the economy is on the frontier.

-Changes to various actors of production affect the graph.
+Changes to various factors of production affect the graph.

 For example, if a new technology is created to produce cola more efficiently, the PPF graph will be stretched along the Y axis.
 Likewise, if the labour force increased, the graph stretches in both axes.